Payop/payop-api-doc/Checkout/serverToServer.md

 ## Make decision on the next step

-While was created invoice with selected payment method, you can decide what to do next.
+While was created with selected payment method, you can decide what to do next.

 There available a two cases, depends on selected payment method.